Sign up for our FREE Monthly Email Newsletter

 Be wary of providers who say an item or service isn’t covered but that they “know how to bill Medicare” so the item will be covered anyway.
 By keeping an eye on your records, you can better help prevent your Medicare information from being misused or falling into the wrong hands.

-Joslin Woods is a researcher, writer, and Web producer at Think Glink Publishing, with a background in print and digital media.
+Joslin Woods is a researcher, writer, and web producer, with a background in print and digital media.
 Previously, Joslin worked as a news reporter for the international news agency Agence France-Presse and as a freelance reporter for the Sun-Times News Group.
-She is a graduate of Vanderbilt University and Northwestern University, where she received a master’s degree in journalism.

 Equifax maintains this interactive forum for education and information purposes in order to allow individuals to share their relevant knowledge and opinions with other members and visitors.
 We encourage you to participate in discussions about personal finance issues and other topics of interest to this community, but please read our commenting guidelines first.
 Equifax reserves the right to monitor postings to the forum and comments will be published at our discretion.
 Do you have questions or comments about your Equifax credit report or customer-service issues regarding an Equifax product?
 If so, please contact Equifax directly.
 All opinions and information expressed or shared in blog comments are solely those of the person submitting the comments, and don't necessarily represent the views of Equifax or its management.